whotracksme/whotracks.me/blog/adblockers_performance_study.md

 - **Time to Process a Request in Ghostery** (median): **0.007 ms**
     - 2.7x faster than *uBlock Origin*
     - 2.9x faster than *Adblock Plus*
-    - 6.3x faster than *Brave*'s Adblocker
+    - 6.3x faster than *Brave*
-    - 1258.4x faster than *DuckDuckGo*'s adblocker
+    - 1258.4x faster than *DuckDuckGo*

 - **Loading Ghostery's Blocking Engine** (from cache): **0.03 ms**
-    - 368x faster than *Brave*'s Adblocker
+    - 368x faster than *Brave*
     - 588x faster than *uBlock Origin*
     - 3575x faster than *Adblock Plus*
-    - *DuckDuckGo*'s adblocker does not offer serialization, so the loading cost is always the one from parsing the lists.
+    - *DuckDuckGo*'s engine does not offer serialization, so the loading cost is always the one from parsing the lists.

 - **Memory Consumption of Ghostery's Blocking Engine** (at startup, in Chrome): **1.8 MB**
     - 1.6x less memory than *uBlock Origin*
     - 8.4x less memory than *Adblock Plus*
-    - 8.8x less memory than *DuckDuckGo*'s adblocker
+    - 8.8x less memory than *DuckDuckGo*
     - The memory usage of *Brave* could not be evaluated using the devtools and thus is not included in this section.